inoxlang/inox/README.md

 Most Inox types (objects, lists, Sets) are serializable so they cannot contain transient values.
 ```
 object = {
-  # error: non-serializable values are not allowed as initial values for properties of serializables
+  # error: non-serializable values are not allowed as initial values of properties
   lthread: go do {
     return 1
   }